reimagined/resolve/docs/tutorial/lesson-3.md

 You just defined a View Model **projection**.
 A View Model projection runs for all events for a specific aggregate ID.
 Based on event data, a projection builds state.
 This state is then returned as a query response.

-Now, you need to register the implemented View Model in the application's configuration file:
+Now, you need to register the implemented View Model in the application's configuration file.

 **config.app.js:**